LLNL/SSAPy/JOSS/paper.md

 are predominantly used via graphical user interfaces (e.g., The General Mission Analysis Tool; @Hughes2014 or the Systems Tool Kit) and are not optimized for large scale simulation on HPC systems.
 Orbital modeling codes that can be run on HPC systems (e.g., REBOUND; @Rein2012) lack full observable generation and modeling capabilities with uncertainty quantification.
 Existing space dynamics libraries such as Orekit (@OREKIT_2024) and Tudat (@TUDAT) have comprehensive and many overlapping features with SSAPy.
-However, one point of difference is that they rely on spherical harmonics or model the Moon as a point mass, whereas SSAPy incorporates more comprehensive physical modeling relevant to cislunar dynamics.
+However, one point of difference is that they rely on spherical harmonics or model the Moon as a point mass, whereas SSAPy incorporates more comprehensive physical modeling relevant to cislunar dynamics such as Earth (EGM2008;@earthmodel) and Lunar (GRGM1200A;@lunarmodel) surface gravity models.
+Additionally SSAPy has utilities for determining from any location on Earth, on sky brightness, proper motion, Right Ascension and Declination and provides conversions between on sky coordinates, TLEs, the Geocentric Celestial Reference Frame and other commonly used coordinates.
+There are also built in observation linking tools and orbit refinement.
 SSAPy, with its full-featured modeling framework and scalable, parallelizable functionality, fills the gap in the orbital software landscape.